JerricaRaemer/databyjerrica.com/_posts/2025-01-15-root_cause.md

 * Resource Development: Clear, friendly templates for common participant questions.

-* Participant Campaigns: Pre-OE emails and portal messages with visuals and plain-language tips, targeting the most misunderstood plan rules.
+* Participant Campaigns: Pre- open enrollment emails and portal messages with visuals and plain-language tips, targeting the most misunderstood plan rules.

 I also implemented ongoing ticket analysis to keep refining our messaging as participant behavior evolved.